Malv93/restaurants-app/README.md

 # restaurants-app

-App based on Postgres, Express, React and Node.
+App based on PostgreSQL, Express, React and Node.

-The app and the Postgres DB are hosted on a ubuntu server using nginx and AWS EC2 services.
+The app and the Postgres DB were configured to be hosted on a ubuntu server using nginx and AWS EC2 services (they aren't deployed anymore).

-Access to the app at the Public IP: [18.184.159.112](http://18.184.159.112)